elastic/apm/specs/agents/universal-profiling-integration.md

 samples-delay-ms      | uint32
 host-id               | utf8-str

-* *samples-delay-ms*: A sane upper bound of the usual time taken in milliseconds by the profiling host agent between the collection of a stacktrace and it being written to the apm-agent via the [messaging socket](#cpu-profiler-trace-correlation-message).
+* *samples-delay-ms*: A sane upper bound of the usual time taken in milliseconds by the profiling agent between the collection of a stacktrace and it being written to the apm-agent via the [messaging socket](#cpu-profiler-trace-correlation-message).
 The APM-agent will assume that all profiling data related to a span has been written to the socket if a span ended at least the provided duration ago.
 Note that this value doesn't need to be a hard a guarantee, but it should be the 99% case so that profiling data isn't distorted in the expected case.
-* *host-id*: The [`host.id` resource attribute](https://opentelemetry.io/docs/specs/semconv/attributes-registry/host/) used for the profiling data by this profiling host agent.
-If an APM-agent is already sending a `host.id` it MUST print a warning if the `host.id` is different and otherwise ignore the value received by the host agent.
+* *host-id*: The [`host.id` resource attribute](https://opentelemetry.io/docs/specs/semconv/attributes-registry/host/) is an optional argument used to correlate profiling data by the profiling agent.
+If an APM-agent is already sending a `host.id` it MUST print a warning if the `host.id` is different and otherwise ignore the value received by the profiling agent.
 A mismatch will lead to certain correlation features (e.g. cost and CO2 consumption) not working.
-If an agent does not collect the `host.id` by itself, it MUST start sending the `host.id` after receiving it from the profiler host agent to ensure aforementioned correlation features work correctly.
+If an APM-agent does not collect the `host.id` by itself, it MUST start sending the `host.id` after receiving it from the profiling agent to ensure aforementioned correlation features work correctly.

 ## CPU Profiler Trace Correlation Message